feynmanm/board_game_concierge/README.md

 # Board Game Concierge: Answering Questions for Complex Board Games
 ## Fine-tuning DistilBERT Question-Answering on an unsupervised, small-domain corpus.
 In the realm of complex board games, rules questions abound.
 A tool that simply answers a player's rules questions would be helpful.
-An NLP solution applied to this problem may be able to take advantage of a special circumstance of this realm: Questions themselves will only be asked of the exact text corpus that the fine-tuned model would be trained on.
-Thus, overfitting on the training corpus is good.
+An NLP solution applied to this problem may be able to take advantage of a special circumstance of this realm to avoid labeling game rules for the question-answering task --> Questions themselves will only be asked of the exact text corpus that the fine-tuned model would be trained on.
+And, thusly, overfitting on the training corpus is good.
 ## Overview
 This notebook presents the preprocessing, training, and inference algorithm of the Board Game Concierge reference aid.
 We demonstrate it with the 25k+-word game rules of the complex board game High Frontier 4 All (base game).
 > High Frontier 4 All Core Rules